RaXephon/resource-links/challenges_instructions.md

 #### 1. GitHub - notices
 Your GitHub settings should be set to receive email notifications by email.
 Below are instructions on setting this up:

   a) In GitHub, on upper right corner, click on your profile picture, then "Settings"

   b) On left menu, under "Personal Settings", click on "Notification Center"

-c.
-On right menu, under "Participating", make sure both boxes, "Email" and "Web" are checked.
+  c) On right menu, under "Participating", make sure both boxes, "Email" and "Web" are checked.

 #### 2. GitHub Folder Naming Convention
 Use lower-case names and underscores, preferably your first name.
 (This is because GitHub folder/file names are case-sensitive.)
 In the case there is someone in the class with your same first name, you can use:  firstname_lastname for folder name.